cad324/Trend-Global/documents/team-contract.md

 7. How will we hold ourselves and one another accountable?
 What (exactly) will we say to a team member who appears not to be contributing equally?
 To a team member who fails to deliver what was promised?

 8. What do we do when we disagree?
 What approach to conflict to we all agree to uphold?
+We will hold a vote among group members to decide what to do in case of conflict.
+In case of a tie, we will consult with the course staff.